 Trained as both an Art Historian-Curator as well as a Printmaker-mixed media artist, she misses one when not doing the other.
 In the last few years she found a balance that enables her to follow both paths.
 Her work continues to be informed by her curiosity about other artists as well as the world around her.
-One body of work might be inspired by illuminated manuscripts, yet another by prehistoric symbols, or current events.

 Her curatorial presentations have an artist’s sensibility and she aims for the environment of an exhibition to encourage visual play and relationships between artists works she selects.
 Often a show develops a tight concept as she finds the threads between artists to form a new way of looking at these artists and their works.